-71. In addition to the parameters listed in the tables below, the provisions on data and parameters not monitored in the tools referred to in this methodology apply.
+85. In addition to the parameters listed in the tables below, the provisions on data and parameters not monitored in the tools referred to in this methodology apply.

-Data / Parameter: OX {top_layer}
+Data / Parameter: OX top_layer

 Data unit: Dimensionless

 Description: Fraction of methane that would be oxidized in the top layer of the SWDS in the baseline

 Source of data: Consistent with how oxidation is accounted for in the methodological tool "Emissions from solid waste disposal sites"

 Value to be applied: 0.1

 Monitoring frequency: -

 QA/QC procedures: -

-Any comment: Applicable to Step A
+Any comment: Applicable to section A 5.4.1

-Data / Parameter: F {CH4,BL,x-1}
+Data / Parameter: F CH4,BL,x-1

 Data unit: t CH4/yr

 Description: Historical amount of methane in the LFG which is captured and destroyed in the year prior to the implementation of the project activity

 Source of data: Information recorded by the SWDS operator

 Value to be applied: -

 Monitoring frequency: -

 QA/QC procedures: -

-Any comment: Applicable to Case 3 of Step A.2
+Any comment: Applicable to Case 3 of section 5.4.1.3

-Data / Parameter: GWP {CH4}
+Data / Parameter: GWP CH4

 Data unit: t CO 2 e/t CH 4

 Description: Global warming potential of CH 4

 Source of data: IPCC

 Value to be applied: 21 for the first commitment period.
 Shall be updated according to any future COP/MOP decisions

 Monitoring frequency: -

 QA/QC procedures: -

-Any comment: -
+Any comment: - DDAET

-Data / Parameter: NCV {CH4}
+Data / Parameter: NCV CH4

 Data unit: TJ/t CH4

 Description: Net calorific value of methane at reference conditions

 Source of data: Technical literature

 Value to be applied: 0.0504

 Monitoring frequency: -

 QA/QC procedures: -

 Any comment: -

-Data / Parameter: EF {CO2,BL,HG,j}

-Data unit: t CO 2 /TJ

-Description: ${\rm CO_2}$ emission factor of the fossil fuel type used for heat generation by equipment type j in the baseline

-Source of data: Table 1.4 of Chapter 1 of Vol. 2 (Energy) of the 2006 IPCC Guidelines on National GHG Inventories

-Value to be applied: The lower limit of the 95% confidence interval of the default values provided in table 1.4 of reference above shall be used

-Monitoring frequency: -
+Data / Parameter: EF CO2,BL,HG,j Data unit: t CO 2 /TJ Description: $CO_2$ emission factor of the fossil fuel type used for heat generation by equipment type $j$ in the baseline Source of data: Table 1.4 of Chapter 1 of Vol. 2 (Energy) of the 2006 IPCC Guidelines on National GHG Inventories Value to be applied: The lower limit of the 95 per cent confidence interval of the default values provided in table 1.4 of reference above shall be used Monitoring frequency: -

-QA/QC procedures: -

-Any comment: Applicable to Step C
+QA/QC procedures: - Any comment: Applicable to section 5.4.3

-Data / Parameter: ηел
+Data / Parameter: ηеЈ

 Data unit: Dimensionless

 Description: Efficiency of the LFG capture system that will be installed in the project activity

 Source of data: -

-Value to be applied: Technical specifications of the LFG capture system to be installed (if available) or a default value of 50%
+Value to be applied: Technical specifications of the LFG capture system to be installed (if available) or a default value of 50 per cent

 Monitoring frequency: -

 QA/QC procedures: -

-Any comment: Applicable to Step A.1.1
+Any comment: Applicable to section 5.4.1.2

-Data / Parameter: fd {CH4,HG,j,default} Data unit: - Description: Default value for the fraction of methane destroyed when used for heat generation equipment type j Source of data: The values for boilers and air heaters are based on default values provided in the 2006 IPCC Guidelines (Tier 3 approach for Chapter 2: Stationary Combustion of Volume 2: Energy Use).
-The value for intermittent brick kilns is based on the assumption that combustion temperatures in the kiln will exceed 600 °C and that the time of exposure is sufficiently long to support 90% combustion
+Data / Parameter: fd fd CH4,HG,j,default

+Data unit: -

+Description: Default value for the fraction of methane destroyed when used for heat generation equipment type $j$

+Source of data: The values for boilers and air heaters are based on default values provided in the 2006 IPCC Guidelines (Tier 3 approach for Chapter 2: Stationary Combustion of Volume 2: Energy Use).
+The value for intermittent brick kilns is based on the assumption that combustion temperatures in the kiln will exceed 600 °C and that the time of exposure is sufficiently long to support 90 per cent combustion
-Measurement procedures (if any): Select the appropriate factor for the fraction of methane destroyed from the following table:

-Table 2.
-Fraction of CH4 destroyed by equipment type
+Measurement procedures (if any): Select the appropriate factor for the fraction of methane destroyed from the following table: Table 2.
+Fraction of CH 4 destroyed by equipment type

 Fraction of CH 4 destroyed Equipment type j

 1 Boilers

 1 Air heaters

 1 Glass melting furnaces

 0.9 Intermittent brick kiln

 Monitoring frequency: -

 QA/QC procedures: -

-Any comment: Applicable to calculating $F{CH4,HG,dest,j,y}$ using equation 19 in Step C.2.
-For intermittent brick kilns, project participants may choose to instead determine $F{CH4,HG,dest,j,y}$ using equation 20
+Any comment: Applicable to calculating $F{CH4,HG,dest,j,y}$ using equation (19) in section 5.4.3.2.
+For intermittent brick kilns, project participants may choose to instead determine $F{CH4,HG,dest,j,y}$ using equation (20)